|Folder||What's in it?|

 /assets folder, we use it to store CSS files.
 This is just a convention we use.
 It's not required by Kirby.

-Your content is not stored in a database, but directly in your file system.
+Your content is stored directly in your file system.
 In your

 /content folder to be exact.
+Kirby doesn't need a database.
 Each subfolder of your content folder represents a page.

 The content for each page is stored in a text file together with additional resources like images, videos, or other documents.
 The